Things to Consider

 Travelling aboard a modern, luxury, custom built expedition ship offering cabins with private balconies, excellent amenities, speed through the water and outstanding food, all you’ve got to do is sit back and enjoy the adventure.
 The all-inclusive price provides very…

-South Georgia Luxury Cruises: Your Questions Answered
+South Georgia Luxury Cruises: FAQs

 No, there’s no airport on the island.
 The closest airport to South Georgia is on The Falkland Islands.
 The only way to reach the island is by boat.